hackclub/hackclub/workshops/pixel_art_pad/README.md

 #### Function to setup the canvas

-We will be requiring to write a function for setting up the canvas.
+We need to write a function for setting up the canvas.
 Use the below code to set up the canvas :

 ```java
 void setup()